huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

 ```

 <Tip>

     There are a variety of parameters you can pass through to `prepare_pippy`:
     * `split_points` will let you determine where to split the model at.
 By default we use wherever `device_map="auto" declares
-    * `num_chunks` can be used to determine how the batch will be split and sent to the model itself (so `num_chunks=1` with four split points/four GPUs would have a naive MP where a single input gets passed between the four layer split points)
+    * `num_chunks` determines how the batch will be split and sent to the model itself (so `num_chunks=1` with four split points/four GPUs will have a naive MP where a single input gets passed between the four layer split points)
 </Tip>

-From here all that's left is to actually perform the distributed inference!
+From here, all that's left is to actually perform the distributed inference!

 <Tip warning={true}>

-    When passing in inputs, while using `kwargs` are supported currently those are even *more* experimental, so it's highly recommended to just simply pass inputs in as a tuple of arguments.
+When passing inputs, we highly recommend to pass them in as a tuple of arguments.
+Using `kwargs` is supported, however, this approach is experimental.
 </Tip>

 ```{python}